 If the visitor is unknown to the setting, we will check their credentials and reason for visiting before allowing them to enter the setting.
 Visitors should be ready to produce identification.
-Visitors are expected to sign in using the electronic sign in system and wear a visitor's badge at all times.
+Visitors are expected to sign in using the electronic sign in system and wear a visitor's badge.